· ·

 Maybe it’s the breathtaking scenery, the friendly local people, the enthralling history and culture, the epic road trips, the amazing food and wine, or the backpacker lifestyle that has you dreaming of a trip to New Zealand, or maybe it’s a combination of them all?

-I have solo travelled in New Zealand and backpacked through New Zealand and so I’m going off my experience to help you decide what to do in New Zealand, where to go in New Zealand and how best to spend your time in New Zealand.
+I have solo-travelled and backpacked through New Zealand, so I’m going off my experience to help you decide what to do, where to go, and how best to spend your time in New Zealand.

 Are you ready to dive into a bucket list of New Zealand inspiration?

 It’s famous for a reason and arguably the best thing to do in New Zealand.
-This day hike takes 7-9 hours and at just under 20km, is quite the challenge!
+This day hike takes 7-9 hours and is quite the challenge at just under 20km!
 But the views of Mt.
 Ngaharuru, the emerald lakes, the blue lake, the red crater and the soda springs make it worth it and keep you going as you trek through the peaks.

-Nelson Lakes National Park covers 102,000 hectare and is home to the New Zealand Southern Alps, full of alpine landscapes, rugged peaks, forests and glacial lakes.
+Nelson Lakes National Park covers 102,000 hectares and is home to the New Zealand Southern Alps, full of alpine landscapes, rugged peaks, forests and glacial lakes.

 Whether you want a lakeside picnic, an easy walking trail or a challenging mountain trek, you can do it all here.

-The best adrenalin surge of them all, and one of the best things to do in New Zealand!
-I know this had been on New Zealand bucket list You can jump from 12,000ft or 15,000ft with incredible views over the big blue lake.
+The best adrenaline surge of them all, and one of the best things to do in New Zealand!

 Most tours to Milford Sound include a cruise (like I did), but other activities such as kayaking or scuba diving are available in the area.